List of Yu-Gi-Oh! characters: Other characters

 A student at Domino High School who is withdrawn and shy, but is revealed to be anti-social and vindicated, eventually uncovering the secrets of the Millennium Puzzle.
 He decides to usurp Yugi from his position of the "guardian of darkness" by challenging him to a game of Dragon Cards (龍札（ドラゴン・カード）, Doragon Kādo), a forbidden Chinese Shadow Game which his grandfather found while in Manchuria in World War II.
 He is defeated and his soul is sucked out as food for the game, while in the Toei anime, only his darkness is sucked out.
+Imori is not present in the Duel Monsters anime.
+However in the spin-off/sequel Yu-Gi-Oh!
+GX, his name is listed as one of Trueman's victims that were taken to the World of Darkness until they were freed by Jaden Yuki.